xdung24/mock-servers/README.md

 - `name`: A string representing the name of the setting.
 - `host`: The host address.
 - `port`: The port number.
+- `swaggerEnabled`: Whether to enable swagger-ui for the host (Either openapi.json/openapi.yml/openapi.yaml is required for this option to work)
 - `requests`: An array of request objects.
 - `headers`: An array of global headers.